-NOTE 4 Summary of significant accounting policies
+Note 4 Summary of significant accounting policies

-CNP Assurances, the parent company of CNP Assurances and its subsidiaries, is a société anonyme (limited company) with a Board of Directors, incorporated in France and governed by the French Insurance Code (Code des assurances).
-It has fully paid-up share capital of €686,618,477.
-The Company is registered in the Nanterre Trade and Companies Register under no. 341 7377 062.
+CNP Assurances Holding, the parent company of the group, is a société par actions simplifiée (closely-held limited company) with share capital of €4,000,256,320.
+The Company is registered in the Nanterre Trade and Companies Register under no. 514 080 407 RCS.

-The registered office is located at 4, promenade Coeur de Ville, 92130 Issy-les-Moulineaux.
+The registered office is located at 4 promenade Coeur de Ville, 92130 Issy-les-Moulineaux.